 Ian Duhig was born in London of Irish Catholic parents, and now lives in Leeds.
 He won the National Poetry Competition twice, in 1987 and 2001, and the Forward Prize for Best Poem in 2001.
 Named as one of the Poetry Book Society's New Generation poets, his work has also been shortlisted for the T.S.
 Eliot Prize.

-by @ianduhig - 29 minutes ago
+by @ianduhig - yesterday

 by @ianduhig - 2 days ago